JanHerca/urantiapedia/output/wikijs/en/article/Marvin_Gawryn/Ministry_and_Service_Our_Call.md

 Now how is it that we can render service to this inner family?
 To serve is to determine what would most satisfy and benefit another person, and do that for them.
 What is it that the indwelling Spirit of God most desires from us?
 It is our love, our trusting affection as his children.
 God wants to share with us in a mutual loving relationship, the full expression of which occurs only in the embrace of worship.

 Look again at Jesus.
 He spent so much of his time in worshipful communion with his Father.
 This is where we encounter the living heart of his gospel.This is where we feel like God's child.
 This is where we ourselves are renewed and nourished in his love, which then overflows in our ministry to others.
 Without worship we dry up, like a dusty riverbed cut off from its source.
-On [UB 143:7.6](/en/The_Urantia_Book/143#p7_6) we read, “Worship is the technique of looking to the One for the inspiration of service to the many.”
+On <a id="a118_380"></a>[UB 143:7.6](/en/The_Urantia_Book/143#p7_6) we read, “Worship is the technique of looking to the One for the inspiration of service to the many.”

-We are also told that “the Spirit of Truth came to help the believer to witness to the realities of Jesus' teachings and his life as he lived it in the flesh, and as he now again lives it anew and afresh in the individual believer of each passing generation of the spirit-filled sons of God.” ([UB 194:2.6](/en/The_Urantia_Book/194#p2_6)) It is in prayer that we develop our relationship with Jesus, and open ourselves to the transformation of his Spirit.
+We are also told that “the Spirit of Truth came to help the believer to witness to the realities of Jesus' teachings and his life as he lived it in the flesh, and as he now again lives it anew and afresh in the individual believer of each passing generation of the spirit-filled sons of God.” (<a id="a120_294"></a>[UB 194:2.6](/en/The_Urantia_Book/194#p2_6)) It is in prayer that we develop our relationship with Jesus, and open ourselves to the transformation of his Spirit.
 If we have enlisted in Jesus' ongoing work on this world, the more our relationship with him grows in prayer, the more he can live in us and through us, the more effective we can be in his service.

-We are also told that our angels guide “the footsteps of the human personality into paths of new and progressive experiences...working through the social, ethical, and moral environment of human beings.” ([UB 113:4.1](/en/The_Urantia_Book/113#p4_1)) I think that it is in our inner lives, through sincere prayer, that we can develop friendship and a working partnership with our angels and the angels of others, and thus be more effective in our efforts to minister to our fellows.
+We are also told that our angels guide “the footsteps of the human personality into paths of new and progressive experiences...working through the social, ethical, and moral environment of human beings.” (<a id="a122_205"></a>[UB 113:4.1](/en/The_Urantia_Book/113#p4_1)) I think that it is in our inner lives, through sincere prayer, that we can develop friendship and a working partnership with our angels and the angels of others, and thus be more effective in our efforts to minister to our fellows.

 I think we _honor_ and _serve_ and _work with_ the members of our inner family by choosing to spend time in relationship with them in the depths of prayer and worship.
 And I think all of our service and ministry efforts in the other three family arenas take root and are sustained in this life of the inner family.
 It is the vital wellspring from which all of our service efforts must flow.